Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Introduction

 Such a study is, however, far from trivial and we need to make some initial assumptions to make it tractable.
 Firstly, since we are mainly interested in the effect of optical wavelengths on bound-state systems, we make the long-wavelength approximation (also called dipole-approximation or optical limit~\cite{tannoudji1989,spohn2004}).
-This is the common standard in most cases of polaritonic chemistry and material sciences~\cite{ruggenthaler2017b,schlawin2022,ebbesen2016}.
-In this case the connection between the necessary regularization of the light-matter interaction, which in its simplest form is merely a cutoff at some highest energy, and the \textit{bare mass} of low-energy quantum-electrodynamics (QED)~\cite{spohn2004} is known analytically from perturbation theory~\cite{hainzl2002}.
-This (together with choosing different gauges) allows us to verify the accuracy of our numerical simulations when going from free particles to bound-state systems.
+This approximation is standard in most cases of polaritonic chemistry and material sciences~\cite{ruggenthaler2017b,schlawin2022,ebbesen2016,welakuh2021}.
+In the case of the long-wavelength approximation the relation between the observable and the bare mass in QED~\cite{spohn2004} is known analytically and non-perturbatively for a single free particle~\cite{hainzl2002, rokaj2020}\footnote{We note that in the work of \citet{hainzl2002} the minimal-coupling considerations are perturbative and are then contrasted to the non-perturbative (to all orders) results in the long-wavelength approximation known from the thesis of van Kampen.} This result allows us to verify the accuracy of our numerical simulations when going from free particles to bound-state systems.
 Secondly, in order to represent the continuum of modes numerically, we require a dense sampling of the relevant energy range.
 For a non-perturbative simulation this becomes exceptionally demanding for three-dimensions.
 We will therefore restrict to a one-dimensional continuum of modes and respective atomic and molecular models~\cite{flick2017,landau1977,albareda2021}.
 We will comment on the range of validity of these two assumptions and on the implications of our results for general situations later.